Reservoir Computing with Magnetic Thin Films: Experimental Procedure and Parameters

 \subsection{Benchmark Tasks}

+To evaluate the materials, three temporal tasks are applied.
 The chosen tasks are widely used benchmarks for different reservoir systems and methods~\cite{jaeger2001echo,rodan2010simple, tran2017memcapacitive, paquot2012optoelectronic, larger2012photonic, inubushi2017reservoir}.
+Each benchmark increases in difficulty, demonstrating the film's dynamic range and ability to perform increasingly complex tasks.

+The first benchmark is the time series prediction of a chaotic laser data set, chosen for its nonlinear properties and periodic structure.
 The laser task predicts the next value of the Santa Fe time-series Competition Data (dataset A)~\cite{LaserData}.
 The dataset holds original source data recorded from a Far-Infrared-Laser in a chaotic state.
-The training and testing uses the first 2,000 values of the dataset, divided into three sets: 1200 (training set), 400 (validation set), and 400 (test set).
-The first 50 output values of each sub-set are discarded as an initial washout period.
+The training and testing uses the first 2,000 values of the dataset, divided into three subsets: 1200 (training), 400 (validation), and 400 (test).
+The first 50 output values of each subset are discarded as an initial washout period.

-The NARMA task originates from work on training recurrent networks \cite{atiya2000new}.
-It evaluates a reservoir's ability to model an \textit{n}-th order highly non-linear dynamical system where the system state depends on the driving input as well as its own history.
-The challenging aspect of the NARMA task is that it contains both non-linearity and long-term dependencies created by the \textit{n}-th order time-lag.
+The second and third benchmarks are the Nonlinear AutoRegressive Moving Average model (NARMA), with lags of 10 (NARMA-10) and 30 (NARMA-30) time-steps, chosen to evaluate the film's ability to manage the nonlinearity--memory trade off~\cite{inubushi2017reservoir}.
+The NARMA task originates from work on training recurrent networks \cite{atiya2000new}, and is now a standard benchmark in reservoir computing.
+It evaluates a reservoir's ability to model an \textit{N}-th order highly non-linear dynamical system where the system state depends on the driving input $u(t)$ history as well as its own state history $y(t)$.
+The challenging aspect of the NARMA task is that it contains both non-linearity and long-term dependencies created by the \textit{N}-th order time-lag.